cybercampus-se/cybercampus-se.github.io/content/docs/contact/events.md

 # Events and Activities

-As part of our research at royal Hacking Lab, we host organizations as well as present our work in events.
+As part of our research at Royal Hacking Lab, we host organizations as well as present our work in events.
 Find them a sample of them [here](https://people.kth.se/~emsuren/talks.html?CC).